 Kitten sleeping in her foster home

 Do you love the antics of kittens but don't want your own cat to have a litter?
+Would you like to help a dog who's stressed out from the adoption center environment?
 Do you have a soft spot for shy or senior animals?
 Foster parenting might be for you!

 Our foster parents also care for shy or nervous animals, who do not respond well in the busy adoption center, until they can find their new home.
 Or they might provide long term (i.e. a month or more) temporary care to adult cats and dogs as part of our Safety Plan for Animals.
 Sometimes foster parents help an injured animal recover from surgery.

 In all cases, Dakin makes arrangement for and pays for medical care.
 Foster parents provide food, cat litter, and other supplies for foster animals.

 Our foster parents help Dakin save more than a thousand animals each year.
 Join us!
 The first step is to attend a Foster Orientation.
 Upcoming Orientations are listed here:

 - Wednesday December 6th at 6 PM at 171 Union Street in Springfield.
 Click here for registration, which is required.